GooseMagnet/head-first-design-patterns/README.md

 The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
 ### Observer
 The Observer Pattern defines a one-to-many dependency between objects so that whne one object changes state, all its dependents are notified and updated automatically.
+### Decoratror
+The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality